2. Catalog view

 There are, however, two other ways of creating a flow:

-by selecting datasets in catalog view, and by using the add to a flow button ( in the screen capture below).
+by selecting datasets in catalog view, and by using the add to a flow button (

 going via flow view and adding a flow.
 This must be done before any dataset is added.